MateoLiberatore/MateoLiberatore/README.md

 - 🤝 Allways available to work.

-- 🌱 I’m currently learning more about front-end (REACT & VITE) and Tailwind CSS for being able to create end-to-end projects
+- 🌱 I’m currently learning more about React and Tailwind CSS to create end-to-end projects

 - 📝 I regularly consult Python manuals to deepen my knowledge